Declaring the wages for your business is an important part of renewing your accident insurance policy and a key responsibility as an employer.

 Declare your wages and pay your premium quickly and easily using WorkCover‘s online services.

 Certificate of currency

-In early July, we will email you an Interim Certificate of Insurance, that will cover you from 1 July until 30 September.
+In June, we will email you an Interim Certificate of Insurance, that will cover you from 1 July until 30 September.
 This is to give you clear coverage during the policy renewal season.